 The software and hardware employed by your network simply may be inadequate to handle the current level of organizational needs.
 Think about how much computing has changed over the past 10 years: More videos are streamed, businesses use more cloud applications, and people easily access the web from their mobile devices.
-If parts of your network infrastructure are aged, reliability issues are inevitable simply because decade-old hardware can’t meet the demands of year-old software.
+If parts of your network installation and infrastructure are aged, reliability issues are inevitable simply because decade-old hardware can’t meet the demands of year-old software.

 Even newer infrastructure might not be suitable for your organization’s needs.
 Small businesses with little or no in-house IT resources may attempt to piece together a network and unintentionally choose poor hardware or unnecessary software that subsequently affects network reliability.
 Unfortunately, without more technical expertise, fixing the mess is difficult …